 In the late 14th Century, the samurai used gardens to reinforce their discipline and control by undertaking repetitive tasks that required the samurai to be in the moment.
 This philosophy was taken from Zen meditation and is still used by Buddhist monks today.
 Raking is a good example of this practice and many Buddhist gardens will feature gravel that has been raked in a variety of shapes and patterns.
 Alternatively, during the Edo Period, Japanese nobility had gardens created within the grounds of their own homes to provide somewhere to relax.
 Today Japan’s gardens combine both the idea of relaxation and the Zen Buddhist style of garden to create something that is altogether very different from international gardens.

 The Most Beautiful Gardens in Japan

 Located in the city of Kanazawa, Kenrokuen is regarded as one of the most beautiful gardens in the entire country.
 It was once set within the grounds of Kanazawa Castle and has acted as a public garden since the late 19th century.
-The name Kenrokuen refers to six key components; seclusion, artificiality, water, views and space, which is all apparent in the garden’s design.
+The name Kenrokuen refers to six key components; seclusion, artificiality, water, views, and space, which are all apparent in the garden’s design.

-Tokyo may boast innovative technology, quirky subcultures and an unparalleled nightlife but it also offers plenty of places to rest.
+Tokyo may boast innovative technology, quirky subcultures, and unparalleled nightlife but it also offers plenty of places to rest.
 Rikugien Garden is a charming city garden that offers a romantic atmosphere and a magnificent light display in the evening.

 A Hanami party is a local pastime in Japan during the springtime when family and friends gather together to admire the cherry blossom trees in full bloom.
 Rikugien Garden sees many Hanami parties which usually involve pleasant picnics beneath the cherry blossom.